PeterConstable/PythonTutorial/(old)2_Numbers_Strings.md

 ## A little more insight on objects and types from ```type()```

 We'll end this introduction to basic types to peek a bit "under the hood" into objects and types in Python.
 As mentioned earlier, _everything_ in Python is an object with some class type.
+(It's objects all the way down!)
 We can use the ```type()``` function to expose a bit more of this.

 On screen, we see the result of the ```type()``` function as a string but, in fact, the ```type()``` function returns an object of another type.
 We can use the interactive mode "\_" variable to help see that: